samueljmello/cloudwatch-logging/README.md

 ![example of CloudWatch dashboard](./dashboard-example.png)

-Visit the following URL to see the dashboard and widgets:
+Visit the following URL to see the dashboard and widgets in your console:

 https://console.aws.amazon.com/cloudwatch/home?dashboards:name=Apache#dashboards:name=Apache